matematiflo/SumsOfSquares/README.md

 lake env lean Example.lean
 ```

-or by building the project
+or by building the project via

 ```console
 lake build
 ```

-and running the resulting binary file
+and running the resulting binary file via

 ```console
 ./build/bin/example